 CEES will strive to encourage students to pursue careers in the Engineering industry, academia or national labs; particularly in the cutting-edge engineering field of renewable energy, bio-engineering and nuclear engineering.
 We will build a multi-disciplinary education and research community centered on energy engineering to provide new curricula, research experiences, multi-level mentoring and a host of professional development opportunities for both undergraduate and graduate students.

-The scope of the center is shown in below.
+The scope of the center is shown below.
 The center is administered under the guidance of Internal Steering Committee (ISC) which is made up of several university administrators and is chaired by vice-president for Research, Dr. Trotty.
 The center also gets feedback from its External Advisory Board (EAB), whose membership includes national leaders in the area of energy and environmental sustainability.